-At the Institute of Computational Biology (ICB), new technologies for genome sequencing and genome assembly are applied and/or developed.
-Large-scale data analysis is performed to gain understanding of genome evolution and gene function, in particular in the field of crop plant genomics.
-Machine learning and Bayesian statistics is used for probabilistic modeling and prediction in different areas of the life sciences.
-The ICB maintains a dedicated high-performance computing cluster comprising seven nodes with 192 CPU cores and up to 1024 Gigabytes of RAM.
-As additional computational resource, the ICB has access to the Vienna Scientific Cluster (VSC) maintained at Technical University of Vienna.
-Most of the research conducted at ICB is computational; a laboratory is available for sample preparation for DNA/RNA sequencing.
-A nanopore sequencing device is in use for single-molecule long-read sequencing.
+At the Institute of Computational Biology (COBI), new technologies for genome sequencing and genome analysis are applied and/or developed.
+Large-scale data analysis of genomic data (e.g. assemblies, genes, variants) is performed to gain understanding of genome evolution, gene function, and genotype-phenotype interaction, in particular in the field of crop plant genomics.
+Machine learning is used for modeling and prediction in different areas of the life sciences.
+COBI maintains a dedicated high-performance computing cluster comprising eight nodes with 344 CPU cores and up to 1024 Gigabytes of RAM.
+As additional computational resource, COBI has access to the Vienna Scientific Cluster (VSC) maintained at Technical niversity of Vienna.
+Most of the research conducted at COBI is computational; a laboratory is available for sample preparation for DNA/RNA sequencing.
+COBI teaching covers programming, working on high-performance computers, analysis of biological data, and machine learning.
 Visit us at seq.boku.ac.at.

 Management and Administration